-On Monday afternoon, November 6, about three hours before Marvin Junkin resigned from Pelham Town Council, the Voice invited Mayor Augustyn to an interview at Peter Piper’s restaurant in Fonthill.
+On Monday afternoon, November 6, 2017, about three hours before Councillor Marvin Junkin resigned from Pelham Town Council, the Voice invited Mayor David Augustyn to an interview at Peter Piper’s restaurant in Fonthill.

 Present were the Mayor, reporter Sam Piccolo, and editor Dave Burket.

-The Mayor was unaware that Junkin planned to resign that evening, or that an article detailing Junkin’s allegations was set to run in our next edition.
+The Mayor was unaware that Junkin planned to resign that evening, or that an article detailing Junkin’s allegations was set to run in the next edition of the Voice.

-Late last week, responding to Voice coverage of Town Council’s special meeting held last Wednesday at E. L. Crossley, the Mayor requested that the paper “correct” our wording of his assertion, made in the following interview, that he was unaware that the Town’s reserve funds had been virtually depleted by “internal borrowing.”
+In late November 2017, responding to Voice coverage of Town Council’s special meeting at E. L. Crossley, the Mayor requested that the paper “correct” our wording of his assertion, made in the following interview, that he was unaware that the Town’s reserve funds had been virtually depleted by “internal borrowing.”

 The following is a verbatim transcript of the Piper’s interview relating to the reserve funds, and to Pelham’s total debt.
 We invite readers to reach their own conclusions as to the meaning of the Mayor’s words.